Glycosylation: Clinical

-All these diseases are difficult to diagnose because they do not only affect one organ, they affect many of them and in different ways.
+All these diseases are difficult to diagnose because they do not only affect one organ; they affect many of them and in different ways.
 As a consequence, they are also hard to treat.
-However, thanks to the many advances that have been made in next-generation sequencing, scientists can now understand better these disorders and have discovered new CDGs.
+However, many advances have been made in next-generation sequencing that enable scientists to understand better these disorders and discover new CDGs.

 Effects on therapeutic efficacy

 It has been reported that mammalian glycosylation can improve the therapeutic efficacy of biotherapeutics.
 For example, therapeutic efficacy of recombinant human interferon gamma, expressed in HEK 293 platform, was improved against drug-resistant ovarian cancer cell lines.